bobbyluig/eclipse/docs/src/tutorial.md

 The optimized pose for the legs, $F^\prime$, is obtained by subtracting $\delta$ from every row of $F$.
 This is easy in `numpy`, as it supports automatically broadcasting arrays of different dimensions together.
 You can simply let $\delta$ be a 1 x 3 matrix instead when programming.

-Initially, I added an additonal optimization to crawl gait which involved rotating the body about the line produced by $(x_1, y_1)$ and $(x_2, y_2)$ away from the lifted leg.
-This lowers the center of mass, which improves stability.
+Initially, I added an additional optimization to crawl gait which involved rotating the body about the line produced by $(x_1, y_1)$ and $(x_2, y_2)$ away from the lifted leg.
+This lowers the COM, which improves stability.
 However, the tilting was causing too much shake to the camera, so I took it out.
 It may be useful to you, so I'll include some basic information here.

 We can use the [Euler–Rodrigues formula](https://en.wikipedia.org/wiki/Euler%E2%80%93Rodrigues_formula) to generate a rotation matrix.
 I took the code for it off of [StackOverflow](http://stackoverflow.com/questions/6802577/python-rotation-of-3d-vector).
 The function, when given an axis and angle, will generate a 3 x 3 matrix that I'll call $Q$.
 To apply this rotation to the aforementioned 4 x 3 matrix, we use a [matrix multiplcation](https://en.wikipedia.org/wiki/Matrix_multiplication) along with a [transpose](https://en.wikipedia.org/wiki/Transpose).

 $$F^{\prime\prime} = F^\prime Q^T$$

-Center of mass adjustments don't need to occur when the robot is on four legs.
+COM adjustments don't need to occur when the robot is on four legs.
 Thus, modifing $F$ is only necessary on three legs.
-However, this algorithm can be jerky because the robot has to shift the center of mass rapidly in a single $dt$ segment.
+However, this algorithm can be jerky because the robot has to shift the COM rapidly in a single $dt$ segment.
 I've had a servo burn out because of this problem.
-A better algorithm would preemptively transition the center of mass even when the robot is on four legs so that it does not need to jerk when a leg lifts.
+A better algorithm would preemptively transition the COM even when the robot is on four legs so that it does not need to jerk when a leg lifts.
 Implementation involves looking at when all four legs are on the ground and when they are not.
 Then, simply run a smoothing algorithm that takes a large adjustment $\delta$ and breaks it up over multiple $dt$ frames.

 Does it get more complicated?
 Of course!
 At higher speeds, $\delta$ can actually cause significant acceleration on the body.
-With acceleration in play, the center of mass is no longer crucial.
+With acceleration in play, the COM is no longer crucial.
 Instead, the [zero moment point](https://en.wikipedia.org/wiki/Zero_moment_point) (ZMP) must fall inside of the support triangle.
-With no acceleration, the ZMP is equal to the center of mass.
+With no acceleration, the ZMP is equal to the COM.
 However, with acceleration, it gets really fun.
 See [this paper](http://dspace.mit.edu/openaccess-disseminate/1721.1/59530) for more information.

 But wait, if you adjust for the ZMP, doesn't that also create another different acceleration that you have to optimize?
 You see, it gets very complicated.
 Using ZMP is necessary for bipedal robots and could improve quadrupedal walking a lot.
 However, it is way beyond my level of understanding.
 Feel free to look into it if you have time.

+### Pose Optimization

+Say you wanted the robot to get from its current pose to another pose.
+However, you don't want it to fall over of drag its legs on the ground.
+This is where pose optimization comes.
+Theoretically, pose optimization should allow the robot to get from any valid pose to any other valid pose.

+The first step would be to use forward kinematics equations to determine the current location of all the legs.
+Then, move the body and lift the legs one at a time until all are in the correct location.
+Whenever a leg lifts, perform static optimizations.
+The logic is actually a bit more complex that, but the source code and comments could explain more clearly than words because there is no new math involved.

 ### Dynamic Optimization